Please note new Text feature for notifications! Please do NOT reply as we will not receive it.

 Counselling for separating and divorcing couples can be a very useful process in helping families to establish some peace and new routines.
 Our counsellors can help these couples, individuals, and/or their children to undergo the often long process of establishing separate homes.
 Counselling can help parents to consider the individual needs of their children during separation/divorce, and it can also help children to communicate their needs in a neutral and child-friendly environment.
 It provides separating/divorcing parties with a safe environment to discuss communication and co-parenting strategies, preventing the type of gridlock conflict that leads to unnecessary family divide as well as long and expensive court battles.

-CBT For Insomnia
+CBT For Insomnia with a Registered Clinical Counsellor

 CBT-Insomnia Counselling Most forms of insomnia are not caused by a sleep disorder and are very treatable using Cognitive Behavioural Therapy for Insomnia (CBT-I).
 Synergy Counselling is offering CBT-I which has been developed and well researched by Dr. Gregg Jacobs, professor of Psychiatry at University of Massachusetts Medical School.
 It is a 5-session intervention that can be offered in b...
 Read More